kirilla/le-fish/README.md

 ### 0. Prepare a domain

 - Register a suitable domain name
-- Find web hosting with asp.net core support, and email.
+- Find web hosting with asp.net core support, email, SQL Server, and dedicated app pool support.
 - Set up DNS records, MX
 - Prepare the website (SSL, etc)
 - Prepare an email account for sending email.
+- Verify that your SQL Server database is accessible by remote, e.g. using SQL Server Management Studio.

 ### 1. Prepare the app settings